ROCm/composable_kernel/include/ck_tile/README.md

 # ck_tile
+## concept
 `ck_tile` provides a programming model with templated abstractions to enable users to implement performance-critical kernels for machine learning workloads. introduces following basic concepts to help users building your own operator
- - tensor coordinate transformation, the is the core concept of layout/index transform abstraction in both compiler time and run time.
+ - tensor coordinate transformation, this is the core concept of layout/index transform abstraction in both compiler time and run time.
  - tile-based programming model, including tile-level api and the concept of distributed tensor.

+`ck_tile` is independently from the old ck, located under [/include/ck_tile](/include/ck_tile).
+You don't need to include anything from old CK, `ck_tile` has similiar (indeed almost the same) implementations for users to build operators.
+We will have a transition period to pull everything from old ck into `ck_tile`, stay tuned.

+## component
 `ck_tile` is splitted into several componenets including `core`, `host`, `ops/gemm`, `ops/fmha`... each component you only need to include a single header (e.g `#include "ck_tile/core.hpp"`, `#include "ck_tile/ops/fmha.hpp"`) then you are able to use the function/structure inside (different from old `ck`)

 **[core]**